-- Land use context (e.g., hunting, fishing, outdoor recreation, use of seasonal cabins, existing land development); - Health and socio-economic conditions; - Physical and cultural heritage, including structures, sites or things of historical, archaeological, paleontological or architectural significance; - Current use of land and resources for traditional purposes by Aboriginal persons; and, - In describing how the project may impede navigation, the EIS will: - Identify any project components and a description of any activities (e.g., dredging, alteration of water bed and/or water banks) that may affect waterways and water bodies; - Describe any recreational uses of natural waters (i.e., swimming, canoeing, fishing); and, - Provide information on current and/or historic usage of all waterways and water bodies that will be directly affected by the project, including current Aboriginal uses, where available.
+In describing how the Project may impede navigation, the EIS will

+- identify any vessel exclusion areas, project components and a description of any activities (e.g., dredging, alteration of water bed or water banks) that may affect waterways and water bodies, - describe any Aboriginal, commercial and recreational uses of natural waters (i.e., swimming, canoeing, fishing, etc.), and - provide information on current and historic usage of all waterways and water bodies that will be affected by the Project, including vessel types, sizes and frequencies of use.

 This is a minimum list that is not meant to be exhaustive.
-The proponent may consider the inclusion of other human environment VCs in the EIS.
+The Proponent may consider the inclusion of other human environment baseline information in the EIS.